Rud5G/Autoindigestion/README.md

 reports are usually available around 0700 Cupertino time (UTC -0800 or -0700 in summer) but are occasionally delayed a few hours.

-After creating the launchd item, tell launchd to load it by running `sudo launchctl load "/Library/LaunchDaemons/Autoindigestion.plist"`.
+After creating or modifying the launchd item, tell launchd to load it by running `sudo launchctl load "/Library/LaunchDaemons/Autoindigestion.plist"`.

+To disable Autoindigestion, run
+`sudo launchctl unload "/Library/LaunchDaemons/Autoindigestion.plist"`.

 Downloaded reports for each vendor will be placed in `"/Users/Shared/iTunes Connect/<VendorName>"` respectively, where `<VendorName>`